 Guttering is designed to direct water away from your home and its foundations.
-But broken guttering or jammed guttering doesn’t.
+But broken or jammed gutters don't.
 Instead, they leak or overflow, sending water where it shouldn’t.

-Whether your gutters are above or under your home, overflow and leakage of water eventually causes oversaturation of the soil on which your home sits.
+Whether the gutter is above or under your home, overflow and leakage of water eventually causes oversaturation of the soil on which your home sits.
 This oversaturation compromises your home’s foundational stability and can cause your house to sink.
 This sinking reveals itself later as wall cracks, bowing or bulging walls, cracked arches, broken lintels and much worse.

 If your gutters are always leaking or overflowing, here are a few tips to keep them in top condition.

 This is the first thing you should do to keep your guttering in great shape.
-Guttering is shaped to catch water but inadvertently catches everything else that falls into it too.
+Gutters are shaped to catch water but inadvertently catches everything else that falls into it too.

 This can include leaves, branches and/or sticks that have fallen from nearby trees, tennis balls your kids were throwing around during the school holidays and even dead rats or birds.

 Get into your gutters with a pair of gloves and remove all the debris.
-Then flush any remaining debris with a hose to make sure water passes through the guttering correctly.
+Then flush any remaining debris with a hose to make sure water passes through correctly.

 Trim tree branches that sit above or near your guttering

-After you’ve cleared the debris from your guttering, you want to stop more junk getting back in.
-If you have trees that stretch their branches above your guttering, an easy way to stop more leaves and branches falling into your guttering is to trim them.
+After you’ve cleared the debris, you want to stop more junk getting back in.
+If you have trees that stretch their branches above your guttering, an easy way to stop more leaves and branches falling into is to trim them.

 Trimming branches is particularly helpful just before Autumn and Winter starts.
 It’s during these seasons that trees shed the most leaves and bark.